agileengineeer/agileengineeer.github.io/kafka_deployment_model.md

 ### Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models ( WIP )

 ## Introduction
-This document aims to provide a comprehensive comparison of using Apache Kafka in a shared infrastructure model versus a dedicated infrastructure model for each team within an enterprise.
+This document aims to provide a comprehensive comparison for using Apache Kafka in a shared infrastructure model versus dedicated infrastructure model for various teams within an enterprise.

 This document strictly limited to Kafka Tenancy Model, comparing between Multi Tenancy and Dedicated Tenancy model from infra, security and various different aspect of maintainng as a infrastructure product.
 This is also aimed at brining in different personas ( app engineering, products, sre and infr engineer) and how this deployment model differs for each persona.